plattnotpratt/task-api/README.md

 ### Endpoints

 All endpoints check to make sure that the task is associated with the logged in user.
-If the user isn't logged in then the API will respond with an error: *There is no task with that id associated with your user account*.
+If the user isn't logged in then the API will respond with an error: *This user does not have a task with this id: (Num)*.

 #### GET: